solidoss/solidframe/tutorials/mpipc_relay_echo/README.md

 The above lambda is called when receiving the Register response message from the server.
 It activates the connection (connectionNotifyEnterActiveState(...)) when the server responds with success (the name field of the Register structure is empty).

-The "on_message" in the above code snippet is also a lambda, defined as follows:
+The "on_message" in protocol initialization code snippet is also a lambda, defined as follows:

 ```C++
             auto on_message = [&p](